-'Support and encourage upgrades to the Rimutaka Rail Trail track from Cross Creek through to Cross Creek Road to an easy shared path standard that accommodates a wide range of bicycle types, and identify any required improvements to on-road cycle facilities between the track and Featherston'.
+'Support and encourage upgrades to the Rimutaka Rail Trail track from Cross Creek through to Cross Creek Road to an easy shared path standard that accommodates a wide range of bicycle types.
+Identify potential improvements to on-road cycle facilities and off-road paths connecting the Rimutaka Rail Trail and Featherston'.

-Responsibility: GWRC and SWDC Timing: By 2015
+Responsibility: 'GWRC and SWDC' Timing: 'By 2015'

-Under the 'Public transport' heading (pages 10 and 11) in the action table of measures to be implemented within 10 years, the following changes are recommended:
+Under the 'Public transport' heading (pages 10 and 11) in the table of measures to be implemented within 10 years, the following changes are recommended:

-7.1.16 Amend the first measure to reflect the fact that while we may not expect to receive the brand new locomotives ordered by the government, we would hope to receive newer locomotives for Wairarapa line passenger services when the new ones enter the NZ fleet.
+7.1.18 Amend the first measure to reflect the fact that while we may not expect to receive the brand new locomotives ordered by the government, we would hope to receive newer locomotives for Wairarapa line passenger services when the new ones enter the NZ fleet.
 Amended text to read: